Structure-Aware Text Recognition for Ancient Greek Critical Editions: Related Work

-Research on automatic processing of Ancient Greek has so far addressed OCR, layout analysis, and post-correction largely as separate problems.
-Early work on OCR relied on adaptable frameworks such as Gamera~\cite{doi:10.3138/mous.14.3-3}, which demonstrated the feasibility of recognizing polytonic Greek in historical prints, while user-facing environments such as the Lace interface~\cite{robertson2019optical} emphasized interactive post-correction to mitigate OCR errors.
-More recently, attention has been given to document structure: Najem-Meyer et al.~\cite{najem-meyer_page-layout-analysis_2022} focus exclusively on page layout analysis for text-heavy historical documents in the form of commentaries on ancient texts, highlighting the difficulty of disentangling main text, marginalia, and critical apparatus.
-OCR and language modeling aspects have been explored independently, notably in~\cite{10.1145/3476887.3476911}, which addresses the recognition of Ancient Greek text, and in post-correction studies leveraging large language models~\cite{boros-etal-2024-post,pavlopoulos-etal-2024-challenging}.
-These latter works underline challenges specific to Ancient Greek, including its rich morphology, its wide diachronic span from approximately 900~BCE to 1500~CE, and its strong geographical and dialectal variation, sometimes within a single work.
-Taken together, existing approaches either focus on layout or text, or rely on post-hoc correction, leaving largely unexplored the joint problem of structurally aware OCR for Ancient Greek critical editions.
+Research on automatic processing of Ancient Greek has likewise treated OCR, layout analysis, and post-correction mostly as separate problems.
+Early OCR work used adaptable frameworks such as Gamera~\cite{doi:10.3138/mous.14.3-3} to recognize polytonic Greek in historical prints, while user-facing environments such as Lace~\cite{robertson2019optical} emphasized interactive post-correction.
+More recent work has addressed layout analysis for text-heavy historical commentaries~\cite{najem-meyer_page-layout-analysis_2022}, Ancient Greek text recognition~\cite{10.1145/3476887.3476911}, and LLM-based post-correction~\cite{boros-etal-2024-post,pavlopoulos-etal-2024-challenging}.
+These studies highlight challenges specific to Ancient Greek, including rich morphology, a long diachronic span from approximately 900~BCE to 1500~CE, and strong geographical and dialectal variation.
+Taken together, prior work either separates layout from text or relies on post-hoc correction, leaving the joint problem of structurally aware OCR for Ancient Greek critical editions largely unexplored.